 I'm sure you can tell we are always looking for ways to save money on the road.
-Attractions and museums are the worst!
-See I'm a history buff I love going to museums, and my kids love zoos and aquariums.
+Attractions and museums are the worst when you are trying to do the Cheap RV Living!
+See, I'm a history buff, I love going to museums, and my kids love zoos and aquariums.
 Have you SEEN the price to get into some zoos and aquariums? $60 a PERSON!
-Times 5 (generally our 1-year-old gets in free) $300 OUCH!
-Even with the kids rate, we will spend close to $200 So what have we done to save money?
+Times 5 (generally our 1-year-olds admission is free) $300 OUCH!
+Even with the kids' rate, we will spend close to $200 So what have we done to save money?
 Keep reading.

 Cheap RV Living – Must Have Memberships for Full Time Travelers

 Well, I have shared a few ways to save money on attractions and even how I was scoring some free tickets, but that doesn't cover everything.
 So what are we doing for the other items?
 We are maximizing our reciprocal memberships!

 What this is, in short, is where you buy a membership to one location and get free or discounted entry to hundred's of other places.
 Another version of this is when you buy one membership to get into many different parks/attractions.

 The first one we got was a zoo membership to Western North Carolina Nature Center.
 With this membership, we get a reciprocal membership to 275 reciprocal zoos, aquariums (known as the AZA) and science centers (referred to as the ASTC Passport).